Extraltodeus/test_my_prompt/README.md

 <sub>*A most exquisite menu*</sub>

-Note : the separator must be the same as the one you use.
+💥Note : the separator must be the same as the one you use.
 The default is ", " including the space.
-So make sure that each and every description in your prompt is separated the same way or they will be tested together.
+So make sure that each and every description in your prompt is separated the same way or they will be tested together. 💥

 ## Installation